muenzpraeger/salesforce-einstein-vision-java/README.md

 As this library is basically a wrapper for using the [Salesforce Einstein Vision API](https://metamind.readme.io/) it is highly recommended to checkout the API documentation.

-The workflow for using Predictive Vision can be described with the following scenario.
+The workflow for using Einstein Vision can be described with the following scenario.

 * First you identify image categories that need to be identified (i. e.
 Beaches, Mountains etc.).
 * Then you create a dataset which will hold all those image categories.